enso-org/enso/docs/distribution/fallback-launcher-release-infrastructure.md

 The launcher assumes that the fallback infrastructure is located at the URL [`https://launcherfallback.release.enso.org/`](https://launcherfallback.release.enso.org/) and is accessible over HTTPS.
-This URL should not change to ensure that old version of the launcher can be upgraded.
+This URL should not change to ensure that old versions of the launcher can be upgraded.

 Following files are required under that URL: